|Read the 2016 PHCD

 Health Care Districts are public entities that provide community-based health care services to residents throughout the state.
 They respond to the needs in their District by providing a wide range of services, which many include a hospital and nursing facilities, as well as education and wellness programs.
 Each of California’s Health Care Districts are governed by a locally elected Board of Trustees who are directly accountable to the communities they serve today.

 Since the Peninsula Health Care District was established in 1947, the communities we serve have changed and evolved, as have the health care needs of District residents.
 One thing that has remained constant is the District’s unwavering commitment to the people living in San Bruno, Millbrae, Burlingame, Hillsborough, San Mateo and Foster City.
 The District is accountable to residents, taxpayers and community partners to ensure the health of our communities, today and into the future.

 The Peninsula Health Care District cares for the health of our communities by supporting community-based programs and partnerships, and investing in health care facilities for future generations.
-In 2012 the District Board approved funding to address a broad range of health care needs by investing over $8 million in several important initiatives:
+Over the past several years, the District Board has approved funding to address a broad range of health care needs by investing in several important initiatives:

-- A dental care model to remove barriers to access for the elderly and special needs adults
+- Apple Tree Dental – an innovative dental care model that removes barriers to access for the elderly and special needs adults

 That all residents of the District enjoy optimal health through education, prevention, and access to needed health care services.